Itching and popping: is it vaginitis emphysematosa?

 The cysts are 1-5mm in diameter, but up to 2cm have been found.
 Cysts may pop upon examination.

-Vaginitis emphysematosa appears to be related to bacterial infections/dysbiosis, with an association has been found with low protective lactobacilli species in vaginal flora.
-The exact mechanism of action that causes the development of these cysts has not be identified.
+Vaginitis emphysematosa appears to be related to bacterial infections/dysbiosis, such as bacterial vaginosis (BV), with an association found with low protective lactobacilli species in vaginal flora.
+The exact mechanism of action that causes the development of these cysts has not been identified.

 Symptoms of emphysematous vaginitis